-The husband went to the local county circuit court and got permission to discontinue life support.
-The circuit court ruled in his favor over the parents' objections.
-The tient had no testamentary will leaving her parents appealed the decision.
+The husband went to the local county circuit court and got permission to discon- more important that might make a differtinue life support.
+The circuit court ruled in ence. his favor over the parents' objections.
+The parents appealed the decision.